tw4l/brunnhilde/README.md

 To change the type of hash used, pass '--hash HASH' as an argument to Brunnhilde, replacing HASH with your choice of sha1, sha256, or sha512.

-If the user specifies not to calculate checksums with '--hash none', the resulting CSV outputs and HTML report will not contain information calculated from hash values, namely information about duplicates in the source.
+If the user specifies not to calculate checksums with '--hash none', the resulting CSV outputs and HTML report will not contain information calculated from hash values, namely information about duplicate files in the source.

 ### Report completeness